survivejs/react-book/manuscript/12_authoring_libraries.md

 Note that in the example above I've set up `version` related hooks to make sure a version will contain a fresh version of a distribution build and it will get tested just in case.

 T> It can be useful to use `npm link` during development.
 That will allow you to use a development version of your library from some other context.
-Node will resolve to the linked version unless local `node_modules` happens to contain a version.
+Node.js will resolve to the linked version unless local `node_modules` happens to contain a version.

 Sometimes you might want to publish something preliminary for other people to test.
 In that case you can hit `npm publish --tag beta`.
 After that your users can install the tagged version using `npm i <your package name>@beta`.